sazk07/ORNATE-Optimized-Keyboard-Layout-Project/README.md

 This is a variation of the Colemak designed keyboard.
 It uses Colemak's own metrics to score a lower Finger Bigram frequency and lower Total Finger Effort score than Colemak itself.
 It is 84% more efficient than QWERTY.

 # How to install
+* Go to the green button "Code" and download ZIP the rukia folder
-* Download the rukia folder and just run setup.exe.
+* Unzip and just run setup.exe.
 * for programming or just for reversing the numbers and symbols: download the rukia for programming folder and run setup.exe.
 * Restart the computer and press Win + Spacebar to change the layout in Windows.
 * An image of the keyboard layout is in the folder for touch typing reference.